hack-r/pyserpZotero/README.md

 What's new?
 ----------------

-March 2024: Added support for additional PDF sources.
+March 2024: Added support for additional portals and PDF sources, including **medArxiv and bioRxiv**.
 Improved matching of citations to Arxiv PDFs.

-Forthcoming: medArxiv and bioRxiv search / PDF integrations.

 ## Example Usage